dfernandes25/macOS/README.md

 # macOS
-Most code I build is under client NDA, but here are a few tried and true generic scripts.
-Maybe not the most elegant or efficient and that's fine -- they work!
+Sample shell and powershell scripts for MacOS.
+Maybe not the most elegant, but they work!